 Only residents in the pilot suburbs of Chapman, Duffy, Fisher, Holder, Rivett, Stirling, Waramanga, Weston and Kambah will be able to get a green bin at this stage.

 The Government has committed to rolling out every suburb in Canberra by 2020.

 The proposed rollout schedule is:

-- Belconnen and Tuggeranong commencing mid 2018;
+- Belconnen and Tuggeranong commencing in the third quarter of 2018;

 - Inner north, inner south, Woden and the Molonglo area commencing from mid 2019; and

 - Gungahlin and Hall commencing from mid 2020.

 How do I get a green waste bin?

 You must be living in one of the pilot suburbs and you must register to receive your green waste bin.